In the combat of global warming and our responsibility to make responsible use of scars raw materials I have chosen for a 100% made in Europe label.

 Since 2018 nearly all our garments are packed in bio-degradable packaging made from Degralen, a compostable bio plastic.
 Not toxic when burned.
 It decomposes within 2 years when stored in a land fill.

 Our paper shopper bags are made from FSC wood: paper made from sustainably managed forests.
+On rainy days we will cover your shopper bag with a 'plastic' raincover made from corn and hence perfectly bio-degradable.

 Akaso vehicles are fueled by eco-friendly CNG or Natural Gas.